onekiloparsec/SwiftAA/README.md

 Licence
 =======

-The licence of this software is the [MIT](http://opensource.org/licenses/MIT) licence.
+The licence of this software is the [MIT](http://opensource.org/licenses/MIT) licence, which allows you to use it freely in open-source or commercial products.
 But it does not apply to the AA+ Framework, which retains its own licence.
 Quoting the [original](http://www.naughter.com/aa.html):

 **AA+ Copyright :**